daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ```

 **October 19, 2015 Update:** Previous `React.renderToString` now lives in the [`react-dom/server`](https://www.npmjs.com/package/react-dom#on-the-server) package.
 Additionally, server-side rendering with React Router has changed quite a bit.
 See [Server Rendering Guide](https://github.com/rackt/react-router/blob/f81c8e46883e7838e2790fba14c10a4822e5163a/docs/guides/advanced/ServerRendering.md#server-rendering) for more details.

+**November 12, 2015 Update:** `<RoutingContext {...renderProps} />` (ES6/JSX) has been replaced with `React.createElement(Router.RoutingContext, renderProps)` (ES5).
+That's because Babel *Require Hook* transforms only subsequent files, not current file.
+In other words, using JSX here will result in an illegal syntax error.
+Of course there are ways around this limitation, but I wanted to avoid creating additional files.

 > **Note:** This screenshot is now outdated as of React 0.14 and React Router 1.0 but I left it here anyway to give you a better idea of where to place this middleware in *server.js*.